 - Multiple housing units with one or more centralized potable water-heater systems.

 - The building is more than 10 stories high (including any levels that are below grade).

 The ANSI/ASHRAE Standard 188-2015 also pertains to hospitals, healthcare facilities and nursing homes.
 Details for these systems is found on the Hospitals/Healthcare Facility page.
 Even if buildings do not contain any of the above elements, it is still a good idea to create and implement a water management plan.

 The Center for Disease Control, CDC, has created a toolkit for large buildings to ensure the safety of staff and the public.
 The CDC toolkit can help identify areas of concern where Legionella might grow and be transmitted.
 The toolkit includes practical resources to help ensure a comprehensive and effective system that holds to industry standards.

 Water management plans should be continuously maintained and updated.
-A new management plan should be developed when more than 2 years following any of these scenarios:
+A new management plan should be developed when more than 2 years or following any changes in these scenarios:

 - New information exists about risks or control measures